Maple

 Miss Scholz

 Welcome to the Maple class page!
-Here you will find lots of information about what we are doing this term as well as information about our routines, PE days and our weekly 'Star of the Week'!
+Here you will find information about what we are doing this term as well as information about our routines, and PE days!
 Firstly, let me introduce myself:

 Teacher Bio